Oscar860601/deep_research_agent/README.md

     --mock
 ```

+The CLI streams each stage (analysis, plan, Manus turns, synthesis) to stdout so you
+can follow the workflow.
+Use `--silent-stages` to suppress the intermediate artefacts.
 Replace `--mock` with either `--openai-model gpt-4o-mini` or `--langchain <model>`
-if you have the respective dependencies installed and API credentials
+if you have the respective dependencies installed and API credentials configured.
-configured.

 To provide extra context or a custom prompt: